GANmouflage: 3D Object Nondetection with Texture Fields: Learning Multi-View Camouflage

-To render the object from a given viewpoint, following the strategy of Oechsle~\etal~\cite{oechsle2019texture}, we determine which surface points are visible using the object's depth map, which we compute using PyTorch3D~\cite{ravi2020pytorch3d}.
-Given a pixel $\mathbf{u}_i$, we estimate a 3D surface point $\mathbf{x}_i$ in object space through inverse projection:

-where $d_i$ is the depth of pixel $i$, $\mathbf{K},\mathbf{R},\mathbf{t}$ are the view's camera parameters, and $\mathbf{u}_i$ is in homogeneous coordinates.
+\mypar{Rendering.} To render the object from a given viewpoint, following the strategy of Oechsle~\etal~\cite{oechsle2019texture}, we determine which surface points are visible using the object's depth map, which we compute using PyTorch3D~\cite{ravi2020pytorch3d}.
+Given a pixel $\mathbf{u}_i$, we estimate a 3D surface point $\mathbf{x}_i$ in object space through inverse projection: $\mathbf{x}_i= d_i\mathbf{R}^T\mathbf{K}^{-1}\mathbf{u}_i-\mathbf{R}^T\mathbf{t}$, where $d_i$ is the depth of pixel $i$, $\mathbf{K},\mathbf{R},\mathbf{t}$ are the view's camera parameters, and $\mathbf{u}_i$ is in homogeneous coordinates.
 We estimate the color for all visible points, and render the object by inserting the estimated pixel colors into a background image, $\mathbf{I}$.
 This results in a new image that contains the camouflaged object, $\hat{\mathbf{I}}$.